JuliaS92/ProteoBench/docs/available-modules/6-subcellprofile-domlfq-protein-DIA-expl.md

 4. Upload “report.pg_matrix.tsv” in order for Proteobench to calculate the ion ratios.
 For public submission, please provide the parameter file “fragpipe.workflow” that correspond to your search.

 ### [Spectronaut](https://biognosys.com/software/spectronaut/?gad_source=1&gclid=CjwKCAjwreW2BhBhEiwAavLwfBvsoFvzw54UAATBCaHN6kn8T0vmcdo1ZLhPUH0t90yM-XGo9_fNOhoCsuUQAvD_BwE) (work in progress)

-#### Troubleshooting:

-Since the Thermo DIA data .raw files were acquired using a staggered window approach it is highly recommended to convert and demultiplex the .RAW files first into .mzML using MSConvert.
-Detailed instructions for this process can be found [here](https://fragpipe.nesvilab.org/docs/tutorial_convert.html#convert-thermo-dia-raw-files-with-overlappingstaggered-windows).

 ### Custom format